I have a course on CoCalc… now what?

 - Drag and drop: If you have the files in your local computer navigate to your assignment folder.
 Once there click on the New button on the upper banner.
 Drag and drop the files in the corresponding box.

 - Content in the internet: If you have your files in a GitHub repository, Dropbox, Google drive, or similar, click on the New button.
 On the file name box paste/write the url to the documents and click on the Download from the internet button.

 - Terminal: if you have your files in a GitHub repository you can create a terminal instance and copy the contents using

 git clone "url"

-One of the best features of SMC is the time travel diff feature.
-You will notice that your Jupyter notebooks (and many more files) have a Time Diff (file history) button.
+One of the best features of CoCalc is the time travel diff feature.
+You will notice that your Jupyter notebooks (and many more files) have a Time Travel (file history) button.

 If you click on this button you will see two sliders that you can move to see previous versions of the file:

 This is extremely handy if you want to see a previously saved version of the document or revert to it.

 Alternatively, you can also use git from the terminal if this is your preferred version control tool.